 In the 1890’s the actress Dame Madge Kendal purchased the house with her husband and fellow actor, William H Kendal.
 The Kendal’s managed the St James Theatre in London and appeared in plays continuously until 1908 when they retired to Filey.
 Madge was created ‘Dame Grand Cross of the Most Excellent Order of the British Empire’ GBE in 1926 and died in 1935, aged 87.
 Recently a blue plaque commemorating Dame Madge was unveiled above the main entrance.

-After the Second World War, the property was converted to a hotel and, at last, its unofficial name became it official title as it opened for business as the White Lodge Hotel.
+In 1938 the property was converted to a hotel and, at last, its unofficial name became it official title as it opened for business as the White Lodge Hotel.